-A user or an automated function on the Sender determines that a Protocol Approval object should be sent to the Receiver.
+1145 A user or an automated function on the Sender determines that a Protocol Approval instance should be sent to the Receiver.

-The message is a Store transaction request of the RESTful DICOM Non-Patient Instance (NPI)
+The message is a Store transaction request of the RESTful DICOM Non-Patient Instance (NPI) Service.

-Service.
 The Sender is the User Agent, and the Receiver is the Origin Server.
-The content is instances of the Protocol Approval Storage SOP Class (1.2.840.10008.5.1.4.1.1.X.0.1).
+The content is instances of the Protocol Approval Storage SOP Class (1.2.840.10008.5.1.4.1.1.200.3).